Kong/docs.konghq.com/app/_includes/md/konnect/runtime-certs.md

 6. Store the files on your runtime's local filesystem.

-For the next steps, keep the configuration page open, as you'll need to refer back to it for the configuration parameters.
+Keep the configuration page open for the next section, as you'll need to refer back to it for the configuration parameters.